COSC3020/mergesort-Powerfuljackell-1/README.md

 part of the array each recursive call considers.

 ## Runtime Analysis
+//assisted by Aaron Krapes in my understanding

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+Since this is still taking the same actions, the complexity is very similar.
+However, due to the inplace nature of mergeInPlace the complexity of this increases to $\Theta(n^2)$ as it loops through each value within the given section of the overall array, increasing the worst case (see code comment).
+Due to this we can determine that the runtime is $\Theta(n^2logn)$.